HliasOuzounis/Ai-Guess-the-elo/elo_ai/models/Decisions_Explained.md

 This to me sounded a lot like how a human would approach guessing the elo of a chess game.
 Yes, maybe the player blundered in the beginning but made a comeback by playing a lot of good moves in a row.
 Then we could "forgive" the earlier mistake.
 Or the opposite.
 The player made a high level move but then immediately blundered and lost all his advantage.
 Then we could consider the good move a fluke and ignore it.

-There was a thought to use transformers considering their popularity recently and the fact that they can use attention to better understand the relations between data or in this case chess moves.
+I thought of using transformers considering their popularity recently and the fact that they can use attention to better understand the relations between data or in this case chess moves.
 If trained well they could look at games not in terms of singular moves but by whole ideas and plans, looking at 5 or 6 moves at a time.
 Though they are computationally more expansive and need a fixed input size.
 But that's something to consider for a future project.

 ## What's the architecture of the network?

 As explained above, the model utilizes the LSTM architecture to handle sequential inputs and make rating predictions using information from the current and past moves.
 Additionally it uses a cnn layer to analyze the chess positions and after the cnn output is flattened, it is combined with the stockfish analysis, that has also been parsed, and passed through a dense layer.
-The dense layer returns 16 outputs that get passed through a softmax layer to get the probability of each range.
+The  outputs of the dense layer get passed through a softmax layer to get the probability of each range.

 <p align="center">
 <img src="rating_ranges/Graphs/boards_mirrors.onnx.png" alt="rating ranges distribution">